 Do you ever feel overwhelmed by the amount of tasks calling you at the start of every day?
 Like even making a dent is monumentally daunting?
-You either throw your hands up, immobilized, or run yourself ragged trying to keep up?
+Do you throw your hands up, immobilized?
+Want some simple habits to keep up without running ragged?

 I’ve been there.
 Uttering to myself, “There is not enough time, there is not enough time…” as I spill my tea all over my work clothes as I am walking out the door.
 I was flustered and frustrated and this made it all worse.
 Who has time for that?